Kylan83728/Animal-simulator/README.md

-local pvpTab = Window:CreateTab("PvP", 4483362458) -- Title, Image
+local pvppTab = Window:CreateTab("PvP", 4483362458) -- Title, Image

 local isHitting = false
-local Toggle = pvpTab:CreateToggle({
+local Toggle = pvppTab:CreateToggle({
    Name = "kill aura👻",
    CurrentValue = false,
    Flag = "Toggle1", -- A flag is the identifier for the configuration file, make sure every element has a different flag if you're using configuration saving to ensure no overlaps